aralroca/aralroca.com/posts/learn-deno-chat-app.md

 We explored important things to begin with a Deno project: Permissions, deno commands, how to use deno internals, how to use third-party dependencies, serving a file, websockets, formating files, testing, debugging, etc.

-I hope this article will be useful to start using Dino 1.0.0 in your projects when it comes out on March 13, 2020.
+I hope this article will be useful to start using Deno 1.0.0 in your projects when it comes out on March 13, 2020.

 ## Code of this article